 Violations of Pre-Trial Release in Polk County

-The conditions imposed for the pre-trial release program in Bartow and Polk County, FL, are far more burdensome than in other counties in Florida.
-The pre-trial release programs in Florida require individuals to be supervised even before they have been convicted of a crime.
+The pre-trial release programs in Florida require a person to be supervised even before they have been convicted of a crime.
+The conditions imposed for the pre-trial release program in Bartow and Polk County, FL, are more burdensome than in most other counties in Florida.

 The order granting pretrial release often requires the defendant to report to pre-trial services after their release from jail, after each court appearance, and call twice a week from the date of release until the final disposition of the case.